 PE at Stamshaw Junior School provides challenging and enjoyable learning through a range of sporting activities including; invasion games, net & wall games, strike and field games, gymnastics, dance, swimming and outdoor & adventure.

-We are looking to develop our children’s reliability and leadership by integrating a ‘Sports leader’ aspect into the role of our Year 6 prefects.
-In the role, children will be able to assist in the management and maintenance of PE equipment.
+We are looking into integrating a ‘Sports leader’ aspect into the role of our Year 6 prefects.
+In this role, children will be able to assist in the management and maintenance of PE equipment.

 Children in Year 5 swim once a week for 10 weeks during the Spring Term.
 We repeat the 10-week course later in school for any children that are still unable to swim.

 We provide children with access to a subsidised after-school club to help meet the government target of all children being active for at least 60 minutes a day.

 We help motivate children to participate in a variety of sports through quality teaching that is engaging and fun.
 From our lessons, our children learn to take responsibility for their own health and fitness, many of whom also enjoy the success of competitive sports.
 We equip our children with the necessary skills and a love for sport.
 They will hopefully grow up to live happy and healthy lives utilising the skills and knowledge acquired through PE.